Vivonet/Presto/README.md

 	}

 You can now attach completions and/or dependencies to self.profile and access the loaded properties from within the attached block.

+Note that MyProfile inherits from NSObject, not some Presto class.
+With Presto you can load objects of *any* class, not just those that derive from a specific base class.

 Presto’s aim is to make loading and manipulating remote data as simple as possible and does so by interacting with the Objective-C runtime to dynamically match server-side JSON attributes to client-side Objective-C properties.